Question: What is myopia?

 Question: What are some of the methods you use for myopia control?

-Dr. Rosenblatt: First we have diluted atropine drops, second is a specially designed rigid contact lens which is only worn at night which offers perfect vision during the day without glasses or contacts, and then third option is soft multi-focal lenses which are to be worn during the day.
-Any and all of these methods can be used alone, or together, and in conjunction with certain types of glasses, to help slow the rate of change – the further lengthening of the eye.
+Dr. Rosenblatt: First we have prescription eye drops, second is a specially designed rigid contact lens which is only worn at night which offers perfect vision during the day without glasses or contacts, and then third option is soft multi-focal lenses which are to be worn during the day.
+Any and all of these methods can be used alone, or together, and in conjunction with certain types of glasses, to help slow the rate of change - the further lengthening of the eye.

 Question: Is myopia control for children?